thboutet/STAGE-M1/README.md

 -An other bar charts which represents true positives and false positives ('Bar/prediction_microsporidia.png') -A histogram of the size of genes predicted and not predicted ('Histogram/microsporidia') -2 Venn Diagramms : 1 which represents the clustered genes for all tools ('Venn/all_tools_microsporidia.png') , the other which represents clustered and correct genes for all tools ('Correct_genes_microsporidia.png')
+-The list of genes that are in the database but are never predicted ('unpredicted_genes_microsporidia') -The list of genes that are predicted by all tools ('predicted_genes_microsporidia')